Experienced

 Your doubts are reasonable, as every 10th application under the MPRP is rejected.
 To gain clarity, undergo our preliminary Due Diligence check that ensures you know your eligibility upfront.
 It is confidential and completed within 48 hours.

-Investors fulfil several investment conditions.
-They buy or rent a residential property, pay administrative and state fees, and donate to a Maltese organisation.
-All the requirements are mandatory; the only choice is renting or purchasing real estate.
+Investors must buy or rent property, pay fees, and make a donation to a Maltese non-governmental organisation.
+All requirements are mandatory except choosing between renting or buying.

 1 option